dynamohuang/amazon-scrapy/README.md

 ## TODO
 1. Scrapy the reviews by asin https://www.amazon.com/Libratone-ONE-Click-Caribbean-Green/product-reviews/B00ZU33BBC
 2. Scrapy the detail by asin pool(50%)
-3. Find the bad comment customer·s email and order id（considering to open source）

 ## done
 1. Scrapy  the category of level 1 from https://www.amazon.com/Best-Sellers/zgbs/ and store in mysql